Dying: Phase and stage models

 There have been many phase and stage models for the course of dying developed from a psychological and psychosocial perspective.
 A distinction is made between three and twelve phases that a dying person goes through.

 A more recently developed and revised phase model is the Illness Constellation Model, first published in 1991.
 The phases are associated with shock, dizziness, and uncertainty at the first symptoms and diagnosis; changing emotional states and thoughts, efforts to maintain control over one's own life; withdrawal, grief over lost abilities, and suffering from the imminent loss of one's own existence; finally psycho-physical decline.

 The best known is the Five stages of Grief Model developed by Elisabeth Kübler-Ross, a Swiss-US psychiatrist.
 In her work, Kübler-Ross compiled various preexisting findings of Thanatology published by John Hinton, Cicely Saunders, Barney G. Glaser and Anselm L. Strauss and others.
 Because of this, she brought the public's attention to it more than it previously received, which has continued to this day.
 She focused on the treatment of the dying, with grief and mourning, as well as with studies on death and near-death experiences.
-The five stages in this model this model are the following: Denial and Isolation, Anger, Bargaining, Depression, and Consent.
+The five stages in this model are the following: Denial and Isolation, Anger, Bargaining, Depression, and Consent.
 According to Kübler-Ross, hope is almost always present in each of the five phases, suggesting that the patients never completely give up and that hope must not be taken away from them.
 Loss of hope is soon followed by death, and the fear of death can only be overcome by everyone starting with themselves and accepting their own death, according to Kübler-Ross.